2025 Free Events

-Access to the festival is central to our mission.
-The weekend features over 20 free community events including panel discussions, receptions, and readings!
+The Mountain Words Festival features over 10 free community events including panel discussions, receptions, and readings!

 -